PierreZ/pierrezemb.fr/content/posts/hbase-data-model/index.md

 * A range of rows is called a **region**.
 It is similar to a shard.
 * A row in HBase consists of a **row key** and **one or more columns**, which are holding the cells.
 * Values are stored into what we call a **cell** and are versioned with a timestamp.
 * A column is divided between a **Column Family** and a **Column Qualifier**.
 Long story short, a Column Family is kind of like a column in classic SQL, and a qualifier is a sub-structure inside a Colum family.
-A column Family is **static**, you need to create at creation, whereas Column Qualifiers can be created on the fly.
+A column Family is **static**, you need to create it during table creation, whereas Column Qualifiers can be created on the fly.

 Not as easy as you thought?
 Here's an example!
 Let's say that we're trying to **save the whole internet**.
 To do this, we need to store the content of each pages, and versioned it.
-We can use **the page addres as the row key**, and store the contents in a **column called "Contents"**.
+We can use **the page address as the row key** and store the contents in a **column called "Contents"**.
 Nowadays, website **contents can be anything**, from a HTML file to a binary such as a PDF.
 To handle that, we can create as many **qualifiers** as we want, such as "content:html" or "content:video".

 ```json
 {